FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1982/1982-10-03-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 categories: [Theatre, Harold Fielding, Blackpool Opera House]
 ---

+**Unable to confirm if the show was canceled, it should have been if Lena followed the order to rest for 6 weeks.**

 Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm

 The Contract for the show was signed by Victor Zavaroni director of Lena Zavaroni Public Limited Company.